A 2-day intensive summer school on Non-Equilibrium Molecular Dynamics (NEMD) applied to Fluid Dynamics and Interfacial Phenomena

 We focus on the fundamental ideas, practical techniques, and common pitfalls of using molecular dynamics to study non-equilibrium transport in liquids and at interfaces, with an emphasis on results that can be connected to continuum models and emerging technological applications.

-The school is aimed at early-career researchers who:
+The school is aimed at researchers who:

 The programme covers: